Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 Scaling the weights of the measurement functions $\phi_i$ to $1$ increases the error by a factor that is at most polynomial in $N$, which can be subsumed into the $\log(N)$-dependence of $\rho$ by increasing the constants in the decay estimates. \end{proof}

-While accurate (per Theorem~\ref{thm-decayCholesky}), it is computationally inefficient to compute the full Cholesky factor first (with Algorithm~\ref{alg-Cholesky}) and then truncate it according to $S_{\rho}$.
-Instead, we want to directly compute an approximation of $L$ from the incomplete factorization Algorithm~\ref{alg-ICholesky}, whose complexity is bounded by the following theorem:
+While accurate (per \cref{thm-decayCholesky}), it is computationally inefficient to compute the full Cholesky factor first (with \cref{alg-Cholesky}) and then truncate it according to $S_{\rho}$.
+Instead, we want to directly compute an approximation of $L$ from the incomplete factorization \cref{alg-ICholesky}, whose complexity is bounded by the following theorem: